 - Chest pain.

 - Dizziness or passing out.

 - This drug also has forms that are taken by mouth.
 Severe and sometimes deadly effects have happened with these forms.
 These have included allergic reactions, high cholesterol, high triglyceride levels, lung problems, and infection (including a brain infection called PML).
 Rare cases of cancer like lymphoma or skin cancer have also happened.
 Talk with the doctor if you have any questions.

-- Call your doctor right away if you have any signs of these effects.
+- Call the doctor right away if your child has any signs of these effects.
 This may include confusion, memory problems, depression, behavior change, weakness, trouble speaking or thinking, change in balance, change in eyesight, cough, shortness of breath, or trouble breathing.
 It may also include a skin lump or growth; change in the color or size of a mole; weight loss; night sweats; swollen glands; or signs of infection like fever, chills, or sore throat.

 - Eye redness.

 - It is common to have skin irritation with this drug.
 Skin irritation may include dry skin, redness, itching, or acne.
-Call your doctor if you have skin irritation that is severe, bothers you, or does not go away.
+Call the doctor if your child has skin irritation that is severe, bothers your child, or does not go away.

 You may report side effects to your national health agency.

 Give this drug as ordered by your child’s doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Do not give by mouth.
 Use on your child’s skin only.
 Keep out of your child’s mouth, nose, and eyes (may burn).